Tiger Woods suffers ruptured Achilles tendon in latest injury setback

 “The surgery went smoothly, and we expect a full recovery,” Stucken said.

 Woods was training to come back from a back surgery in September that ended his 2024 season early.
+He was not in the field at this week’s Players Championship, a tournament he has won twice.
 The 15-time major winner said in December that he was enduring a long road to recovery from that procedure.

 “I’m not physically ready yet to compete at this level,” Woods said at the time ahead of the Hero World Challenge in the Bahamas.
 “The times I have come back here, I was ready to start competing and playing again.
 Unfortunately, not this time.
 I still need to keep training to give myself the best chance going into next year and the events ahead.”